 Hardware simply doesn't move at the speed of business.
 Here are just some of the benefits of Cloud technologies over legacy hardware:

 - No Cap-Ex and Lower Op-Ex: Cloud solutions require no investment in hardware, software or future upgrade costs, nor a team of operations personnel to keep everything running, allowing you to realize an immediate return on investment.

-- Deploy applications in days, not months: Angel's cloud-based toolkit allows customers to build and deploy voice applications in a fraction of the time needed by traditional hardware solutions.
+- Deploy applications in days, not months: the Genesys cloud-based toolkit allows customers to build and deploy voice applications in a fraction of the time needed by traditional hardware solutions.
 Build a fully-functioning IVR or contact center solution in days or weeks compared to months needed with hardware.

-- Make changes in real-time: With Angel's solution, customers simply point and click to make customizations and changes to their voice applications in real-time - anytime and anywhere - without coding or engaging a team of support engineers.
-Angel puts the control in the business users' hands.
+- Make changes in real-time: With the Genesys solution, customers simply point and click to make customizations and changes to their voice applications in real-time - anytime and anywhere - without coding or engaging a team of support engineers.
+Genesys puts the control in the business users' hands.

-- Scale to meeting changing business needs: Using multiple, geographically dispersed datacenters capable of provisioning on-demand capacity levels, Angel allows your business to grow over time or at a moments notice.
-Hardware is not flexible enough to deal with a doubling of call volume in 24 hours, whereas Angel's cloud solution takes this spike in stride.
+- Scale to meeting changing business needs: Using multiple, geographically dispersed datacenters capable of provisioning on-demand capacity levels, Genesys allows your business to grow over time or at a moments notice.
+Hardware is not flexible enough to deal with a doubling of call volume in 24 hours, whereas the Genesys cloud solution takes this spike in stride.